 A brief definition of the ten (10) data management functions is given below, which will be referred to throughout this blog.

 Data Security Management: Develops and Implements data classification models and ensures data is kept in a secure manner based on its classification.
-Security Management incorporates activities to secure the network, file and database environments.
-Best practices for Access Control include: Federated and Centralized Access Control and RBAC.
+Security management incorporates activities to secure the network, file, and database environments.
+Best practices for access control include Federated and Centralized Access Control and RBAC.
 Best practices for categorization and protection include FIPS Pub 199 and NIST (800-53).

 Data Management as an Enterprise Capability